• Skip to primary navigation

 Strain out the tea leaves using a strainer, nut milk bag, or cheesecloth.
 Don't worry if some small bits remain – just make sure all the larger bits are removed.

-Squeezing liquid out of a nut milk bag into a plastic container.
+Two hands squeezing brown liquid out of a nut milk bag into a plastic container.

 Now add in the coconut cream and vodka.
 Mix gently but thoroughly then transfer to the refrigerator to chill overnight.